aistabci/abci-docs/en/docs/faq.md

 The **Old Area** `/fs3` were changed to read-only on August 11, 2021, to improve the efficiency of data migration.
 If you want to write data, please use `/groups` and `/projects` in the **New Area**.

-For more information on data migration, see [Q. What are the new Group Area and data migration?](#q-what-are-the-new-group-area-and-data-migration).
+For more detail about data migration, see [Q. What are the new Group Area and data migration?](#q-what-are-the-new-group-area-and-data-migration).

 ## Q. About Access Rights for Each Directory in the Group Area